nhn/tui.grid/docs/en/data-source.md

 }
 ```

 The `data` property is optional.
-You can use it if you want to send data from the remote server as a result.
-If an error is occurred, the `result` property should be `false`.
+If there exists a necessary piece of data in the remote server, it can be retrieved using the `data` property.
+If an error occurs during the process, the `result` is set to `false`.

 ```json
 {